Frontend Solana Bootcamp Materials

 - signer context, corridor selection, and safe first-run routing

-- how to move from a homepage into a usable product lane in seconds
+- how to move from a first product view into a usable product lane in seconds

 Slide outline